Consumer lending refers to loans taken out by individuals for personal reasons.

 RateSetter is one of the UK’s big three peer-to-peer lenders, alongside Zopa and Funding Circle.
 It first launched in 2010 and has gone on to issue over £3.2 billion of loans (the majority of which are unsecured consumer loans, but the platform does have relatively small exposure to unsecured business loans and secured property loans).

 - Target interest rates – Currently 3.0% for the Access account (no fee to withdraw), 3.5% for the Plus account (release fee of 30 days interest) and 4.0% for Max account (release fee of 90 days interest).
+You can theoretically obtain an interest rate of up to 5.0% over these rates by setting your own interest rate.

 - Provision fund – The platform operates a provision fund, which is funded a proportion of the platforms margin (i.e. the difference between the interest rate the borrower pays and the interest paid to investors).
 Projections performed by RateSetter suggest that the expected loss rate would need to be 4x higher than expected before investors would make a capital loss.